 Welcome to Smelling Salts Journal!

 My name is Roseanne.
 I am a writer, editor, and archivist.
-And, I live in Toronto, Ontario, with my husband, my daughter and son, and a parti-coloured mini-schnauzer named Elvis.
-You might know me from my ongoing work as a creative and professional writer (see roseannecarrara.com), from my days as an instructor in Eighteenth-Century Literature at the University of Toronto, or from the online magazines I edited for six years, The Lunchbox Season and Summer of Funner.
+And, I live in Toronto, Ontario, with my husband, Blaise Moritz, our daughter and son (when they’re on break from university), and our lovely F1B bernedoodle, Nimue.
+You might know me from my ongoing work as a creative and professional writer (see roseannecarrara.com), from my days as an instructor and PhD in Eighteenth-Century Literature at the University of Toronto, or from the online magazines I edited for six years, The Lunchbox Season and Summer of Funner.

 Smelling Salts is my new home.
-I hope it represents a journey towards a more authentic presence online.
+(Well, it’s been my home for six years, now, but it still feels new!)
 It’s a public journal where I share my opinions about the things that fill me with purpose, either because of their inherent goodness or because they’ve forced me to resort to my “smelling salts.”
-I also keep track of my participation in Toronto’s creative culture and the tools and strategies I use to try and live a balanced life.
+I also keep track of my participation in Toronto’s creative culture as well as the tools and strategies I use to try and live a balanced life.
 And, I cook, indexing my family’s recipes, trying out new ones, and tweaking classics from this century and centuries past.
 I focus on using and preserving in-season ingredients, making meals and celebrations easy and elegant.

 I hope Smelling Salts Journal revives you, too!